-Vegetation type and cover also influences soil moisture conditions.
-Dense sward, for example, can afford protection from adverse environmental conditions, limiting the effect of sunlight, wind and high temperatures (Chandler et al., 1981; Zyman and Sorber, 1988).
-Waste application also influences moisture supply and retention.
-Liquid animal wastes have high moisture content and good moisture retention properties (Crane and Moore, 1986) and their application to such "active" zones might be avoided.
+high temperatures (Chandleret al., 1981; Zyman and Sorber, 1988).
+Waste application influences moisture supply and retention.
+Liquid animal wastes have high moisture content and good moisture retention properties (Crane and Moore, 1986) thus their application to such "active" zones might be avoided.

 The nature of a soil, in terms of nutrient supply, moisture retention and particle/bacterium interactions may also be significant in determining faecal coliform die-off.
-In a three year study, Chandler et al. (1981) examined the persistence of faecal coliforms in soils varying from clay to loam, in areas with rainfalls from 500 to 1000mm.
-Subsoil profiles were taken from plots, irrigated with piggery waste, at weekly intervals until contaminant organisms could no longer be detected, at which time further waste applications were made.
-The average concentration of the applied slurry was 3.10^5 faecal coliforms per 100ml with mean dry matter content of 1.9%, the application rate approximated to a 30mm depth of slurry.
-The overall T{∞} was 9 days for pastures and 11 days in top soil, these values were not significantly different at higher or lower waste application rates, nor was die-off significantly different 6 weeks after application.
+In a three year study, Chandleretal.
+(1981) examined the persistence of faecal coliforms in soils varying from clay to loam, in areas with rainfalls from 500 to 1000 mm.
+Subsoil profiles were taken from plots irrigated with piggery waste at weekly intervals until contaminant organisms could no longer be detected, at which time further waste applications were made.
+The average concentration of the applied slurry was 3.105 faecal coliforms per 100 ml with mean dry matter content of 1.9%, the application rate approximating to a 30 mm depth of slurry.
+The overall T{90} was 9 days for pastures and 11 days in top soil.
+These values were not significantly different at higher or lower waste application rates, nor was die-off significantly different six weeks after application.
 Faecal coliform concentration of the slurry was found to have a greater effect on soil concentrations than application rate.
-Of the 12 soil types tested, only one differed significantly (Chandler et al., 1981).
-The results suggest that such wastes not only supply vast numbers of bacteria, but, by maintaining moisture levels, provide conditions suitable for extended survival.
+Of the 12 soil types tested, only one differed significantly (Chandleret al., 1981).
+The results suggest that such wastes not only supply vast numbers of bacteria but also, by maintaining moisture levels, provide conditions suitable for extended survival.

-T{90} values of 3 days and 25 days have been observed in sandy and loam soils, respectively.
-These results are attributed to the higher OM content and better moisture retention of the loam soil (Van Donsel et al., 1967).
-This effect may be a function of the relative sizes of the bacteria and particles since clay size particles (hundredths of a micron diameter) coat the outside of the much larger bacteria (a few microns in size) affording protection from microbial predators (Roper and Mitchell 1978) (see Section 2.8).
+T{90} values of three days and 25 days have been observed in sandy and loam soils, respectively.

+These results are attributed to the higher organic matter (OM) content and better moisture retention of the loam soil (Van Donsel et al., 1967).
+This effect may be a function of the relative sizes of the bacteria and particles since clay size particles (hundredths of a micron diameter) have been observed to coat the outside of the much larger bacteria (a few microns in size) affording protection from microbial predators (Roper and Marshall, 1978) (see Section 2.8).

-Faecal coliform survival is enhanced in moist soils and in locations which favour the continuity of cool moist conditions, ie. shaded, well vegetated areas in soils with good moisture retention.
+Faecal coliform survival is enhanced in moist soils and in locations which favour the continuity of cool moist conditions, i.e. shaded, well vegetated areas in soils with good moisture retention.